uahengojr/mongoose-rbac/README.md

 });
 ```

-Next, we'll enhance our user model with the mongoose-rbac plugin:
+Next, we will enhance our user model with the mongoose-rbac plugin:

 ```javascript
 // user.js